functiform/neomake-local-eslint.vim/README.md

-# neomake-local-eslint.vim
+# neomake-local-flow.vim

-Prefer local repo install of eslint over global install with neomake
+Prefer local repo install of flow over global install with neomake

 Thanks to [@mtscout6](https://github.com/mtscout6) for the syntastic version as inspiration, and [@ohjames](https://github.com/ohjames) for performance